thorfriisphd-rgb/GSIMA/README.md

 ## Conceptual framework

-The Coiled-coil heptad complementarity (CCHC)-SWING-analyzer operates downstream of the IBAM Grammar Engine (IGE).
+The Coiled-coil heptad complementarity (CCHC)-SWING-analyzer operates downstream of the Projected Residue Interaction-Space Mapper (PRISM).

 The broader analytical framework proceeds as: